Rfvgyhn/mac-dev-setup/README.md

 With the terminal, the text editor is a developer's most important tool.
 Everyone has their preferences, but unless you're a hardcore [Vim](http://en.wikipedia.org/wiki/Vim_(text_editor)) user, a lot of people are going to tell you that [Sublime Text](http://www.sublimetext.com/) is currently the best one out there.

-Go ahead and [download](http://www.sublimetext.com/) it.
-Open the **.dmg** file, drag-and-drop in the **Applications** folder, you know the drill now.
-Launch the application.
+### Install
+    $ brew cask install sublime-text

+### Configure
 **Note**: At this point I'm going to create a shorcut on the OS X Dock for both for Sublime Text and iTerm.
-To do so, right-click on the running application and select **Options > Keep in Dock**.
+To do so, run sublime, right-click on the running application and select **Options > Keep in Dock**.

 Sublime Text is not free, but I think it has an unlimited "evaluation period".
 Anyhow, we're going to be using it so much that even the seemingly expensive $60 price tag is worth every penny.
 If you can afford it, I suggest you [support](http://www.sublimetext.com/buy) this awesome tool. :)